-You will need to setup a record for each of your domains on a predefined prefix, in example: _dmarc.yourdomain.com
+You will need to set up a record for each of your domains on a predefined prefix, for example: _dmarc.yourdomain.com

 You can choose one of these 3 DMARC policies: